DCC-EX/dcc-ex.github.io/docs/download/commandstation.rst

 Latest DCC++ EX Unreleased Development Version
 ===============================================

 .. note:: The link below will download the latest *unreleased* development version in zip file format.
 Please open the zip file, go into the "CommandStation-EX-master" folder, and unzip all the files in that folder into your "CommandStation-EX" sketch folder.
 Make sure you **DO NOT** just unzip the entire zip file, since it will have the incorrect folder name.
-The Arduino IDE requires that the folder name and the .ino file inside that folder match names exactly, ie: "CommandStation-EX" not "CommandStation-EX-master".
+The Arduino IDE requires that the folder name and the .ino file inside that folder match names exactly, i.e.: "CommandStation-EX" not "CommandStation-EX-master".

 .. attention:: `Discord <https://discord.gg/y2sB4Fp>`_ is the best place to keep up-to-date on new code releases, and you may be directed to download the latest version here from time to time, as new features are added and updated often.